 Lewis Edson Waterman (1837 - 1901) was the inventor of the capillary feed fountain pen and the founder of Ideal Pen Company and Waterman Pen Company.

-When Lewis Edson Waterman died in 1901, his nephew Frank D. Waterman took the business over and started expanding it even more.
+When Lewis Edson Waterman died in 1901, his nephew Frank D. Waterman took over the business and expanded it even more.
 He increased sales to 350,000 pens per year.
-In times, sales dropped and other manufacturers like Parker, Sheaffer, and Wahl-Eversharp, appeared on the market.
+At times, sales dropped, and other manufacturers, like Parker, Sheaffer, and Wahl-Eversharp, appeared on the market.
 Waterman Pen Company closed in 1954 after years of struggling.
-Waterman's French subsidiary, Waterman Jif (later known as Waterman S.A.) survived and absorbed what was left of the American company and its British part.
-Waterman S.A. was acquired by Sanford in 2001 and became a division of Newell Rubbermaid owner of The Parker Pen Company.
-British section, now a Parker factory was closed in 2011 and all production transferred to France.
+Waterman's French subsidiary, Waterman Jif (later known as Waterman S.A.), survived and absorbed what was left of the American company and its British part.
+Waterman S.A. was acquired by Sanford in 2001 and became a division of Newell Rubbermaid, owner of The Parker Pen Company.
+British section, now a Parker factory, was closed in 2011, and all production transferred to France.

-First Waterman pens were made of hard rubber and had 14K gold nibs.
-A number of pens produced in those early years means that these fountain pens can still be found today and because of the quality of their production their nibs are prized for their smoothness and flexibility.
+First, Waterman pens were made of hard rubber and had 14K gold nibs.
+The number of pens produced in those early years means that these fountain pens can still be found today, and because of the quality of their production, their nibs are prized for their smoothness and flexibility.
 The most common models from those times are the #12 slip-cap eyedropper, the #52 screw-cap lever-filler, and the #42 retracting-nib safety pen.